 Plunging necklines, Christmas sweaters in any month but December, see-through blouses—these are the tops that can thwart your workplace ambitions.
 And don’t wear a message tee unless the message you want to send is “I’m quite happy on the bottom rung of my career ladder.”

-DO adjust your clothes to fit the workplace culture you find yourself in.
+DO adjust your clothes to fit the culture of your workplace.

 Miriam Wolf is the editor of The FruitGuys Magazine newsletter.